-Judi cherishes her work and the inspiration from the incredible students she works with at Turning Green.
+Judi cherishes her work and is inspired by the students she works with at Turning Green.
 One story that makes her so proud is about Megan, one of the organization’s first interns.
-While a student at Ohio State University in 2014, Megan signed up for Project Green Challenge and through her involvement, discovered that she wanted to major in Environmental Studies.
-Throughout her schooling, she interned at Turning Green while looking forward to becoming an organic farmer in Northern California once she finished college.
+While a student at Ohio State University in 2014, Megan signed up for Project Green Challenge.
+Throughout her schooling, she interned at Turning Green.
+Her goal was to become an organic farmer in Northern California once she finished college.
 However, after the current administration took office in 2016, Megan realized that focusing on policy was one of the most important things she could do for her generation and the planet.
 Megan spent the last couple of years at Vermont Law School followed by an internship with Senator Bernie Sanders.
 The opportunity to mentor these incredible future leaders is the greatest gift of this work for Judi.

-Turning Green has worked globally with over 350,000 students on more than 4,000 campuses, reaching more than 23.1 million through social media platforms, with 55 business, non-profit and media partners to help them change the world.
+Turning Green has engaged with over 350,000 students globally.
+They’ve been active on more than 4,000 campuses.
+Their reach extends to over 23.1 million people through social media.
+They collaborate with 55 businesses, non-profits, and media partners.
+Together, they aim to change the world.